yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/json_deprecated_packages_check.markdown

 ## JSONDeprecatedPackagesCheck

-Do not use deprecated packages in `package.json`
+Do not use deprecated packages in `package.json`.

-Deprecated packages can be specified with property `deprecatedPackageNames` in `source-formatter.properties`
+Deprecated packages can be specified with property `deprecatedPackageNames` in `source-formatter.properties`.

 ### Example
 ```